OData/v3ProtocolDocument/OData Atom Format.markdown

 ### 6.1.11.
 Entity Properties within a `metadata:properties` Element ###

 The `metadata:properties` element represents a subset of the property values for an entity that are not exclusively mapped to defined or custom elements, as described in [Custom Mapping to Atom Elements](#custommappingtoatomelements).

-The `metadata:properties` element MUST be a direct child of the `atom:content` element EXCEPT for the case where the entry represents a media resource, in which case the `metadata:properties` element MUST be a sibling of the `atom:content` element.
+The `metadata:properties` element MUST be a direct child of the `atom:content` element EXCEPT for the case where the entry represents a [media entity](#mediaentitiesasmedialinkentriesusingthesrcattribute), in which case the `metadata:properties` element MUST be a sibling of the `atom:content` element.
 In the case that all properties of the entity are exclusively mapped to defined or custom elements, an empty `metadata:properties` element MAY be present.

 #### 6.1.11.1.
 Entity Property as a `data:[propertyName]` Element ####